rbocchinfuso/orwell4awsws/README.md

 ## Summary
-Tooling to gather utilization data from AWS Workspaces via API, aggregate with pandas and numpy and publish pivot reports showing user online and offline time in a variety of views.
+Big Brother tooling to gather user utilization/access data from AWS Workspaces via API, aggregate with pandas and numpy and publish pivot reports showing user online and offline time in a variety of views.

 # Getting Started